DLR-MF-DAS/embed2scale-challenge-supplement/README_base.md

 - *Why is my `Private` submission showing up on the [custom leaderboard](https://github.com/DLR-MF-DAS/embed2scale-challenge-supplement)?*<br>
 Please see the previous answer.
 - *Does the E2S challenge put any restrictions on team size?* <br>
 No, you are free to collaborate as you prefer.
 However, keep in mind that you probably do not wanna inflate a potential paper associated with your (winning) solution.
+For the presentation of the winning solution at CVPR we expect one or two of your team mates to represent.